 French Armies of the Hundred Years War: 1328-1429 by David Nicolle.
 A look at the uniforms, equipment, and history of the war from the Osprey Men-at-Arms series.

 Henry V and the Conquest of France 1416-53 by Paul Knight and Mike Chappell is a military history of English king Henry V's three-year campaign against France's Charles VI.

 The Life and Afterlife of Isabeau of Bavaria by Tracy Adams.
-During her lifetime, Isabeau, the long-suffering wife of mad King Charles VI of France, was respected and revered.
-After her death she was reviled as an incompetent regent, depraved adulteress, and betrayer of the throne.
+During her lifetime, Isabeau, wife of mad Charles VI, wasrevered.
+After her death, she was reviled as incompetent and depraved.

 Blood Royal: A True Tale of Crime and Detection in Medieval Paris by Eric Jager.
-In 1407, Louis of Orléans, brother of French king Charles VI, was murdered in Paris by a band of masked men.
-The crime was investigated by Guillaume de Tignonville, the city's chief law enforcement officer -- and one of history's first detectives.
+In 1407, Louis of Orléans, brother of Charles VI, was murdered in Paris by a band of masked men.

 Joan of Arc: Her Story by Regine Pernoud and Marie-Veronique Clin, translated by Jeremy Duquesnay Adams.
-Biography of the peasant girl who led an army against the English and placed Charles VII on the French throne.
-The authors make extensive use of contemporary documents that bring to life the turbulent political scene in which Joan operated as well as her forceful personality.
+Biography of the peasant girl who led an army against the English and placed Charles VII on the throne.
+The authors make extensive use of contemporary documents.
 (Review © Amazon.com)

 Joan of Arc: The Warrior Saint by Stephen W. Richey.
 Drawing on eyewitness accounts, this book analyzes Joan's military career.